MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/voice-commands-hololens.md

 ## Gestures

-As of the April 1, 2021 release, on HoloLens 2, you can resize windows by using two-handed interaction gestures.
+As of the April 1, 2021 release, on HoloLens 2, you can resize windows by using two-handed far-field interaction gestures.